JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 ### Update the Android Gradle plugin version

-When all code is working with the new configuration:
+When all of your code works with the new configuration:

 1. If you followed the instructions, you have working run configurations for the new app modules.
       You can delete obsolete run configurations associated with the `composeApp` module.